yeahbutstill/food-ordering-system/README.md

 - Two ways to implement publishing part are Pulling the outbox table and CDC(Change Data Capture).
 - It makes SAGA pattern consistent when combined with SAGA.
 - CQRS is used to separate write and read parts with eventual consistency
+- Pod is the smallest deployable unit.
+- A pod can consist of one or more containers.
+- Services are used to expose deployment through NodePort or Loadbalancer.